ORGANIZATION

 researchmap

-Masayo MINAMI
+Masayo Minami

 Office Manager・Professor

-Office for the Promotion of Transdisciplinary Network (OPTN) / Division for Chronological Research / Center for International Collaborative Research / Office for the Development of Interdisciplinary Research Strategy
+Office for the Promotion of Transdisciplinary Network (OPTN) / Division for Chronological Research / Center for International

 My research focuses on radioisotope-based geochronology and geochemistry, emphasizing the development of advanced sample preparation methods for precise and accurate carbon-14 dating of geological and archaeological samples.
 I also investigate paleoclimatic changes and environmental dynamics using stable isotopes as tracers.
 This includes creating isotopic geochemical maps for provenance studies and historical analyses.
 I aim to further promote collaboration with researchers from diverse fields, both domestically and internationally.